Medical Negligence

 We also deal with claims relating to other brain and head injuries, spinal cord injuries and aneurysms.

-If you have suffered as a result of failure to diagnose or misdiagnosis of a brain haemorrhage, or any neurological condition, or an injury related to treatment, contact us about making a claim for compensation.
+If you’ve suffered as a result of failure to diagnose or misdiagnosis of a brain haemorrhage, any neurological condition or an injury related to treatment, contact us about making a claim for compensation.

 What can I claim?